 You will need to contact them directly if you encounter any problems such as technical difficulties while taking the course or if you do not receive the permit within 30 days of completing training.
 The provider can also replace your lost permit, process a change in name, or upgrade a Class 13 to a Class 12 permit.

 Do you need to confirm your permit is still valid?
 You can access your current permit information by using the MAST Permit Checker.
 You’ll need to enter either your last name and date of birth, or your permit number.
 The WSLCB maintains your record for five years.
 Your information will not appear if your permit has expired.

 The MAST permit is good for five years.
 It is not renewable.
 To prevent working without a valid permit, it is advised that you take a new course 45 days prior to expiration of your current permit.
 There is no grace period to obtain a new permit once your permit expires.

 You must have your MAST permit and a valid form of ID readily available for inspection by law enforcement any time you perform duties that include the sale, service or handling of alcohol.
 The permit is your property, not the property of your employer.
 If your employer requests it, provide a copy of your permit to your employer and keep the original permit for yourself.
 Your permit can be used at multiple places of employment or volunteer locations.

-If you have any questions about the MAST or need assistance in training, please contact firstname.lastname@example.org or (360) 664-1727/ (360) 664-1728
+If you have any questions about MAST or need assistance with training, please contact firstname.lastname@example.org or (360) 664-1727/ (360) 664-1728